Chapter 13. Semi-Diplomatic Transcriptions: Features Unique to Manuscript Playbooks

 <msDesc>

-) in the TEI header.
-See the Manuscript Description chapter of the TEI Guidelines for information about all the component elements.Different manuscripts will have different kinds of information available about them
+the manuscript contains along with a physical description of the manuscript.Different manuscripts will have different kinds of information available about them

 to encode: for instance, not all manuscripts can be dated with precision; provenance